-Our school embeds student wellbeing and positive behaviour approaches and strategies in practices across the care continuum to promote positive behaviour and respond to behaviours of concern, including bullying and cyber-bullying behaviour.
+Our school embeds student wellbeing and positive behaviour strategies and practices across the care continuum to promote positive behaviour and respond to behaviours of concern, including bullying and cyber-bullying behaviour.

-These approaches and strategies are built on a foundation of evidence-based effective classroom practices that set the tone for engagement with learning and respectful relationships.
+These strategies are built on a foundation of evidence-based effective classroom practices that set the tone for engagement with learning and respectful relationships.
 These practices include: